joist-framework/joist/packages/component/README.md

 ### Dispatching Events

-IN addition to calling HTMLElement.dispatchEvent you can also use the dispatch function passed to your render function.
+In addition to calling `this.dispatchEvent` you can also use the dispatch function passed to your render function.

 ```TS
 import { component, handle, JoistElement } from '@joist/component';